GxTeo/Twitter-Hate-Speech-Detection/README.md

 # Twitter-Hate-Speech-Detection

-This is a take home assignment and the task is to classify the tweets into three classes, 1.
+This is a self directed assignment and the task is to classify the tweets into three classes, 1.
 Hate Speech, 2.
 Offensive Language and 3.
 Neither.

 Common definition of hate speech: